Relacibo/hyprmcsr/docs/jar-download.md

 ## Ninjabrain Bot, NinjaLink, PaceMan-Tracker

-[Ninjabrain Bot](https://github.com/Ninjabrain1/Ninjabrain-Bot), [NinjaLink](https://github.com/DuncanRuns/NinjaLink) and [PaceMan-Tracker](https://github.com/PaceMan-MCSR/PaceMan-Tracker) are examples of jar files, that you might want have into the `onStart` section in your profile config.
+[Ninjabrain Bot](https://github.com/Ninjabrain1/Ninjabrain-Bot), [NinjaLink](https://github.com/DuncanRuns/NinjaLink) and [PaceMan-Tracker](https://github.com/PaceMan-MCSR/PaceMan-Tracker) are examples of jar files, that you might want have in the `onStart` section of your profile config.

 ## ModCheck